intel/llvm/sycl/doc/design/CommandGraph.md

 be appended directly as a command in the UR command-buffer.
 This is in-keeping with the existing behaviour of the handler with normal queue submissions.

+Scheduler commands for adding graph nodes differ from typical command-group submission in the scheduler, in that they do not launch any asynchronous work which relies on their dependencies, and are considered complete immediately after adding the command-group node to the graph.

+This presents problems with device allocations which create both an allocation command and a separate initial copy command of data to the new allocation.
+Since future command-graph execution submissions will only receive dependencies on the allocation command (since this is all the information available), this could lead to situations where the device execution of the initial copy command is delayed due to device occupancy, and the command-graph and initial copy could execute on the device in an incorrect order.

+To solve this issue, when the scheduler enqueues command-groups to add as nodes in a command-graph, it will perform a blocking wait on the dependencies of the command-group first.
+The user will experience this wait as part of graph finalization.

 ## Memory handling: Buffer and Accessor

 There is no extra support for graph-specific USM allocations in the current